kennyledet/Algorithm-Implementations/README.md

 ----------
 We see tons of interesting projects that are actively contributed to here on Github.
 Seriously, it's very powerful.

-Unfortunately, I haven't really spotted (a popular and language agnostic) one where people used the power of Git to share, discuss and improve algorithm implementations!
+Unfortunately, I haven't really spotted (a popular and language agnostic) one where people used the power of Git to share, discuss, discover and improve algorithm implementations!

 ***Send me a pull request, and I will add any implementation of any algorithm you have.***